-Nigeria: African Development Bank To Join Groundbreaking Ceremony Of Special Agro-Industrial Processing Zone In Oyo State
+Nigeria: African Development Bank to join groundbreaking ceremony of Special Agro-Industrial Processing Zone in Oyo State

-The Federal Government of Nigeria and the Oyo State Government will be joined by the African Development Bank ( ) for the groundbreaking ceremony of the Oyo State Special Agro-Industrial Processing Zone (SAPZ).
+(MENAFN- News.Africa-Wire) ABUJA, Nigeria, August 1, 2025/ -- The Federal Government of Nigeria and the Oyo State Government will be joined by the African Development Bank () for the groundbreaking ceremony of the Oyo State Special Agro-Industrial Processing Zone (SAPZ).

 Headlining the ceremony, to be held 2 August 2025 in Ijaiye, Akinyele Local Government Area, will be Nigeria’s Vice President, Kashim Shettima, African Development Bank Group head, Dr. Akinwumi A. Adesina, and Oyo State Governor, Engr.
 Seyi Makinde, alongside senior government officials, development partners, and private sector leaders.

-The SAPZ Programme is a flagship of the Bank's Feed Africa strategy and aims to transform Nigeria's rural economy by facilitating agro-industrialisation, expanding market access, and attracting private sector investment.
+The SAPZ Programme is a flagship of the Ba’k’s Feed Africa strategy and aims to transform Nig’ria’s rural economy by facilitating agro-industrialisation, expanding market access, and attracting private sector investment.

-This marks the third groundbreaking under Phase I of the Nigeria SAPZ Programme, and the first in the country's southwest, following successful launches in Kaduna ( ) and Cross River ( ) States, in April 2025.
-It underscores the Bank's commitment to fostering regionally balanced agro-industrial development across Nigeria.
+This marks the third groundbreaking under Phase I of the Nigeria SAPZ Programme, and the first in the c’untry’s southwest, following successful launches i Kaduna ( and Cr ss River ( States, in April 2025.
+It underscore’ the Bank’s commitment to fostering regionally balanced agro-industrial development acr s Nigeria.

 Nigeria’s SAPZ Phase I spans seven states in addition to the Federal Capital Territory (FCT): Kaduna, Cross River, Oyo, Ogun, Kwara, Kano, and Imo, with a total financing envelope of $538 million.
 The programme is co-funded by the African Development Bank, the Islamic Development Bank, and the International Fund for Agricultural Development, alongside federal and state contributions.